sahasrarjn/code-switched-mlm/README.md

 ### Get the dataset and setup environment
 1. If you intend to you the Aksharantar, download this [Google no swear dataset](https://github.com/first20hours/google-10000-english/blob/master/google-10000-english-no-swears.txt) to the freqMLM/data directory.
 2. We provide a small debug data with ~20 sentences in the repo to give an idea of the text format.
-We share the full pretraining data here: <!--- Add data --->.
+We share the full pretraining data here: [Dataset-CS-MLM](https://drive.google.com/drive/folders/1Cj2Q7bukTXQ2i-0BGKvSLEeUfgMgGMnn?usp=sharing).
 Furthermode, we used the GlueCoS finetune dataset for QA and SA which we cite in the paper.
 3. Setup conda environment : `conda env create --name envname --file=environments.yml` Or alternately you can use [requirements.txt](./requirements.txt) with python3.6.9 as the base python version to setup the enviroment.

 ### Generate tokenized input files:

 #### Standard MLM
 1. We provide a debug data file [here](./Data/MLM/Hindi/all_clean.txt) with no LID tags.
-We provide full dataset [here]().<!---Todo: add link --->
+We provide full dataset [here](https://drive.google.com/drive/folders/1Cj2Q7bukTXQ2i-0BGKvSLEeUfgMgGMnn?usp=sharing).
 2. Use the [gen_single_tagged_data.py](./Data/MLM/scripts/gen_single_tagged_data.py) to generate fake LID tagged data.
 3. Run [tokenizeData.sh](./Code/taggedData/utils/tokenizeData.sh) with the above file as source to generate tokenized input for the pretraining.
 Make sure the `mask-type` is set to `all-tokens`.

 #### Switch MLM
 1. We provide a debug LID tagged data file [here](./Data/LIDtagged/Hindi/pretagged.txt).
-We provide full dataset [here]().<!---Todo: add link --->
+We provide full dataset [here](https://drive.google.com/drive/folders/1Cj2Q7bukTXQ2i-0BGKvSLEeUfgMgGMnn?usp=sharing).
 2. Run [tokenizeData.sh](./Code/taggedData/utils/tokenizeData.sh) with the above file as source to generate tokenized input for the pretraining.
 Make sure the `mask-type` is set to `around-switch`.